Our rating(4.2/5)

 The app allows anytime banking.

-We tested both the free and paid account.
-‘Free’ is suitable for those with few transactions monthly, while the Professional subscription is better value for self-employed people with multiple incoming and outgoing transactions a month in different currencies.
+We think the free plan is suitable for those with few transactions monthly, while paid plans are better value for companies and sole traders with multiple incoming and outgoing transactions a month in different currencies.

 No metal card